What is loan to value ratio (LVR)?

 The loan to value ratio is the amount you're borrowing, represented as a percentage of the value of the property you’re buying.
 The bigger your deposit, the lower the LVR will be.

-The LVR is calculated by dividing the loan amount by the purchase price or valuation of the property you’re buying, expressed as a percentage.
+The LVR is calculated by dividing the loan amount by the property's value or purchase price, and then multiplying by 100 to get a percentage.

 For example, let’s say that you’d like to borrow $450 000 and the property price is $600 000.